 Another use for the net income unitrust with a makeup provision is in retirement planning.
 The trust assets are invested voluntarily by the trustee in low-yield, high-growth assets during working years.
 At or near retirement, the gains are taken tax free within the trust, and the trustee voluntarily invests the proceeds in high-yield assets to better meet retirement needs.

-Flip unitrusts: Final IRS regulations issued in December 1998 allow for the creation of so-called “flip unitrusts”—trusts designed to start out as net income or net income with makeup unitrusts, which “flip” to become straight-payout unitrusts following some “triggering event.”
+Flip unitrusts: Final IRS regulations issued in December 1998 allow for the creation of so-called “flip unitrusts” — trusts designed to begin as net income or net income with makeup unitrusts, before they “flip” to become straight-payout unitrusts following some “triggering event.”

 The triggering event generally must be an event outside the control of the trustee or any other person.
 Permissible triggering events include marriage, divorce, birth or death.
 The sale of an unmarketable asset is also a permissible triggering event.
 Impermissible triggering events include the sale of a marketable asset or a request from the donor or any other person or entity that the trust flip.
 The flip occurs as of the first day of the taxable year following the year in which the triggering event occurs.
 See IRC section 664 for additional information.

-Payout and deduction limitations: Unitrust or annuity trust payments may not exceed 50 percent of the initial amount contributed or 50 percent of the annual value of trust assets, and the charitable deduction amount must be at least 10% of the amount transferred to fund the trust.
+Payout and deduction limitations: Annual unitrust or annuity trust payments may not exceed 50% of the initial amount contributed or 50% of the annual value of trust assets, and the charitable deduction amount must be at least 10% of the amount transferred to fund the trust.
 See IRC section 664.